-Pepe Gancedo was the architect behind the Golf del Sur complex when it first opened in 1987, around the same time that the Amarilla golf course was built and both golf facilities now sit close to each other, near the busy Reina Sofia airport on the south coast of Teneife.
+Pepe Gancedo was the architect behind the Golf del Sur complex when it first opened in 1987, around the same time that the Amarilla golf course was built, and both golf facilities now sit close to each other, near the busy Reina Sofia airport on the south coast of Teneife.

-Surrounded by holiday apartments and located close to the coast, the del Sur golf complex has moved with the times to retain its share of golfing trade in a very competitive market – Manuel Pinero was involved in some recent remodeling work, updating holes 3, 4 and 5 on the Links in 2005 and landscaping the 3rd on the North the following year.
+Surrounded by holiday apartments and located close to the coast, the del Sur golf complex has moved with the times to retain its share of golfing trade in a very competitive market – Manuel Pinero was involved in some new millennium remodeling work, updating holes 3, 4 and 5 on the Links in 2005 and landscaping the 3rd on the North the following year.

 The book 500 world’s greatest golf holes by author George Peper and the editors of GOLF magazine features the 457-yard par four 3rd on the North nine at Golf del Sur: “The barren ravine and lava wasteland to the right contrast starkly with this lush and long hole, which is a golf ball graveyard for slicers.
 It’s a very thin line between safety and danger, especially when the wind blows across the open hillside.
 Palm trees dot the left boundary of the hole, but it’s the surface beneath them that offers the true intimidation.
 Mean-looking, black sand bunkers surround the bases of the trees and extend up the entire left side of the deep, narrow green.”